 If you are in floating status due to the temporary closure of the business, you are still considered an employee, so you will not be entitled to separation pay.
 However, if your floating status lasts for more than six months because your company closed down to prevent losses, your employer must follow the laws on retrenchment, and you must then receive separation pay.

 17. Will I receive separation pay if my dismissal was due to the business being forced to close down by the government?

 Since your employer did not inherently close the business and was forced to close down due to government policy, your employer is not required to release separation pay.

 18. Is a retrenched employee’s separation pay subject to a tax?

-However, the retrenched employee must prove first that he is eligible for this exemption.
+However, the retrenched employee must prove that he or she is eligible for this exemption first.
 To do so, he/she must present a Certificate of Tax Exemption (CTE) from Income and Withholding Tax.
-In addition to this, the employee must submit the following documents13 to the Revenue District Office where he is registered:
+In addition, the employee must submit the following documents12 to the Revenue District Office where he is registered:

-- A written notice to the DOLE Regional Office and to the employee released at least 30 days prior to termination.
+- A written notice to the DOLE Regional Office and the employee at least 30 days before termination.
 It must also indicate the ground/s for termination.

 - A letter request from the employee or the employer for the tax exemption of the separation pay.

-- In case of a juridical entity (e.g. corporation): a board resolution that states the following: (i) the retrenchment is made in good faith and not to deprive the employee of his security of tenure; (ii) the retrenchment is necessary to prevent further losses; (iii) expected/incurred loss is serious and real, together with evidence that supports this; (iv) the employees’ termination is based on fair and justifiable criteria.
+- In the case of a juridical entity (e.g., corporation), a board resolution that states the following: (i) the retrenchment is made in good faith and not to deprive the employee of his security of tenure; (ii) the retrenchment is necessary to prevent further losses; (iii) expected/incurred loss is severe and real, together with evidence that supports this; (iv) the employees’ termination is based on fair and justifiable criteria.